Ciaanh/XPChronicle/docs/V2_ARCHITECTURE_REFACTOR_PROPOSAL.md

 🧹 Keep LayoutMixin calculation helpers (CalculateBarRatio, CalculateOverlayBounds, etc.)
 🧹 Keep TextMixin (centralized text formatting - still useful)

-**Note:** This is a clean break approach - no legacy fallback code to maintain!
+**Note:** This is a clean break approach - no classic fallback code to maintain!

 **Why no fallback?**
 - 🎯 **Simpler codebase**: No dual code paths to maintain
 - 🚀 **Faster development**: All styles migrate together
 - 🧪 **Better testing**: One pattern to test, not two
 - 📖 **Clearer intent**: New code is the only code
-- 🔧 **Easier maintenance**: No "legacy mode" edge cases
+- 🔧 **Easier maintenance**: No "classic mode" edge cases

 **Migration strategy:**
 1. Implement RenderBar for all 4 styles in parallel